Arsenal Training Centre: Criticism

 The ground has attracted criticism from local residents.
 A parish council meeting in October 2001 revealed that Arsenal players had not been involved with local initiatives, despite claims during its planning phase that the ground would allow the club to develop links with the local community.
 Shenley Primary School reportedly failed to receive any visits from players despite repeated requests.
 The club responded by pointing to initiatives by its Ladies team to organise competitions at local grounds.
 Plans to develop new buildings and road links to the site were challenged by residents four years later; they believed it would lead to increased traffic and noise pollution in the area.

 In March 2006, The Daily Telegraph noted Arsenal's failure to develop young English players following a UEFA Champions League tie against Juventus, in which they did not use a single English player.
 According to desk research, youth team opportunities was a main reason the club obtained planning permission for the centre.
 Arsenal cited in a statement: "The Bell Lane site is within the Arsenal 'catchment area' and the club already has a very active youth policy in the area.
 In particular, the club currently works closely with 12 local clubs which would be maintained and enhanced if the Bell Lane proposal were to go ahead."

 Other uses

 The England national football team frequently trained at the ground when preparing for games in London; the agreement with Arsenal began in March 2003.
 They have since 2012 relocated their training base to St George's Park National Football Centre.
 Arsenal's training ground was used by the national team in November 2013, for the friendlies against Chile and Germany after St George's Park reported a stomach bug.

-For the UEFA Champions League final that took place at Wembley Stadium in 2011, Barcelona used the centre's facilities to train.
-American Football side St. Louis Rams trained at London Colney in preparation for the 2012 NFL International Series in London.
+For the UEFA Champions League final at Wembley Stadium in 2011, Barcelona used the centre's facilities to train.
+NFL side St. Louis Rams trained at London Colney in preparation for the 2012 NFL International Series in London.

 In November 2009, the ground held a tournament between teams of colleagues from eight local organisations, which raised £1,500 for charity.